stanleyeosakul/mean-auth-app-universal/README.md

 # MEAN Auth App with Angular Universal
 This project has been updated with the most recent MEAN versions listed below and has been integrated with **Angular Universal** for SEO and social media compatibility using server-side rendering.
-It is the final code of the project at the end of the part 9 of the video series [MEAN Stack Front to Back](https://www.youtube.com/watch?v=uONz0lEWft0&list=PLillGF-RfqbZMNtaOXJQiDebNXjVapWPZ) by *Brad Traversy*.
+It is the final code of the project at the end of part 9 of the video series [MEAN Stack Front to Back](https://www.youtube.com/watch?v=uONz0lEWft0&list=PLillGF-RfqbZMNtaOXJQiDebNXjVapWPZ) by *Brad Traversy*.
 The original code repo may be found [here](https://github.com/bradtraversy/meanauthapp).

 <p align="center">
     <img width="500" height="335" src="./src/assets/png/homepage.png">